OpenNebula/docs/source/deployment/node_installation/kvm_node_installation.rst

 Step 4.
 Configure Passwordless SSH
 ==================================

-OpenNebula frontend connect to de Hypervisor hosts using SSH.
+OpenNebula front-end connect to the Hypervisor hosts using SSH.
 To be able to do that its user must be able to authenticate using SSH keys.
 You can do it distributing the public key of ``oneadmin`` user from all machines to the file ``/var/lib/one/.ssh/authorized`` in all the machines.
-Another method consists on copying the keys from the frontend to all the hosts.
+Another method consists on copying the keys from the front-end to all the hosts.

 .. todo:: copy ssh keys